ivalitov/dto-generator/README.md

 }
 ```

-The result sting will be next:
+The result string will be next:

 ```json
 {